ataastar/interrogator-api/README.md

  - retrieves the unit content by unit id
  - inserts unit content to db
 IN PROGRESS
- - remove unit content
+ - update phrase
 TODO tasks
- - check data on insert
+ - check data on insert, in db level
- - update phrase
- - remove phase, tranlationLink, unitContent
+ - improve delete on db level
+ - plan user related db and connections
+ - plan test results